SemanticProgramming/Interface/README.md

 We develop a Semantic Programming Ontology (SPrO; https://github.com/SemanticProgramming/SPrO) that is used for software programming.
 SPrO can be used like a programming language with which one can control a data-centric Semantic Web application by describing it within a corresponding source code ontology.
 With the terms from SPrO you can describe the graphical user interface (GUI), data representations, user interactions, and all workflow processes of a Semantic Web application.
 The Java Interpreter (https://github.com/SemanticProgramming/Interpreter) functions as an interpreter that dynamically interprets and executes the descriptions in a source code ontology by interpreting them as declarative specifications.
 This Interface provides the interface.
 It has been customized to meet the requirements for semantic Morph·D·Base (https://github.com/SemanticProgramming/SemMorphDBase).

+Currently, the following general functions have been implemented:
+* creation of all relevant HTML/CSS entities based on the design guidelines catalogue of semantic Morph·D·Base;
+* automated generation of the GUI based on the specifications in the source code ontologies;
+* message system: error and success messages from the WebSocket are displayed in the GUI;
+* dynamic updating of the GUI based on user-actions and WebSocket triggers;
+* data binding: changes in the GUI are send back to the WebSocket for validation and storage.

 Further information on the project is available at http://escience.biowikifarm.net - feel free to contact us at dev@morphdbase.de